CognitiveScale/generator-cortex/SETUP.md

 * Current proposal is to prefix all cloud functions (lambdas) with a short project name (e.g. 'cba').
 * Choose a such a name, and consider using the same for account name in tenant setup below.

-## Create Tenant on Cortex
+## Create Account on Cortex Cloud

 1. Ask for an invitation code from cortex development team.
 (You will use this during registration)
-2. Create a tenant on cortex dev install: https://console.cortex-dev.insights.ai/
+2. Create an account on Cortex: https://console.cortex.insights.ai/
 2. Register link
 3. Fill in form and register
     * Use the invitation code